galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 Normally, in a diploid resequencing experiment, you would call variants relative to the reference.
 So, you'd report sites which are different from the reference (and whether they're hetero- or homozygous).

-In our case, we're interested in *rare* variants.
+In our case, we're interested in *low frequency* variants.
 So what we'll report is the sites where there is more than one allele, and what the frequency is of the less-common allele (the **minor allele**).
 This has the potential to include every small sequencing error (even though we're using duplex, there still are errors).
 So to reduce the noise, we'll set a lower threshold at 1% minor allele frequency (**MAF**).

 ### Finding variants in the alignment